-The Many Possibilities of English Vocabulary Posted by gary on May 16, 2019 in English Grammar, English Language, English Vocabulary
+The Many Possibilities of English Vocabulary Posted by Gary Locke on May 16, 2019 in English Grammar, English Language, English Vocabulary

 Many of us understand that homonyms are words with the same spelling or pronunciation but have different meanings and origins.
 We encounter homonyms every day.
 We also deal with polysemous words, or polysemes, which are words which can be used to express different meanings but have similar origins.
 The difference between homonymy and polysemy is subtle, but the distinction between the two is an important one.